codesandbox/docs/packages/projects-docs/pages/learn/getting-started/setting-up-repository.md

 ## Create a Team & Import Repository

-To get started with CodeSandbox for your repo, you first need to create a team.
+To get started with CodeSandbox for your repo, we recommend to first create a team.
 You can do this at [the dashboard](https://codesandbox.io/dashboard), by clicking on the workspace on the left, and pressing “Create a new team”.
 You can optionally start a free trial, in case you want better VM specs and import a private repositories.

 ![Pasted image 20230202132514.png](/team-creation.png)